jfdelnero/HxCModPlayer/readme.txt

 HXCMOD_MONO_OUTPUT : Turn the output format in mono mode.
 HXCMOD_8BITS_OUTPUT : Set the output wave format in 8bits.
 HXCMOD_UNSIGNED_OUTPUT : Set the output wave format unsigned.
+HXCMOD_MAXCHANNELS : Set the maximum supported channels (default : 32).
+                     Reduce it to gain some RAM space.
+                     Increase it if you want to support some specials mods (up to 999).

 --------------------------------------------------------------------------------------
  Files on the repository